ilsePit/pilot_meta_extracter/README.md

 process_dois(test_dois, return_location_details = TRUE)
 ```

-Expect both `article_location` and `author_location` to be populated with country names, with `author_location_detail_source` showing `author-profile` when profile data was available; `article_location_label` and `author_location_label` (present when `return_location_details = TRUE`) contain the full institution strings.
+Expected output:
+- `article_location` contains the country of the first author's article-level affiliation
+- `first_author_location` and `last_author_location` contain countries from the authors' profile data when available
+- `first_author_location_detail_source` and `last_author_location_detail_source` indicate the data source (`author-profile` or `NA`)
+- Location labels provide full institution details when `return_location_details = TRUE`

 ## How it works

-1. **OpenAlex Works API** supplies publication metadata, host venue, location-rich authorship information, and the primary topic.
+1. **OpenAlex Works API** supplies publication metadata, host venue, location-rich authorship information and the primary topic.
-2. **Institution choice** – the first author’s article-level institution is treated as the canonical article location; generic department names are skipped.
+2. **Article location** – extracted from the first author's article-level institution affiliations; generic department names are skipped.
-3. **Author affiliation** – the first author’s profile is queried for current or most recent institutions, backed off to the last author, then to article metadata when necessary.
+3. **First author location** – the first author's profile is queried for the most recent institution via OpenAlex Authors API (`last_known_institution` → `last_known_institutions` → `affiliations`).
+4. **Last author location** – the last author's profile is queried independently using the same priority order.
-4. **Metrics** – SJR values are pulled from `sjrdata`, while TOP Factor scores are matched against the optional download file.
+5. **Metrics** – SJR values are pulled from `sjrdata`, while TOP Factor scores are matched against the optional download file.
+6. **Country extraction** – all locations extract the `country_code` field from OpenAlex institutions and convert it to the full country name using ISO-2 to country name mapping.

 ## Repository layout